Use IT forces for routine tasks

 Detect, isolate and eliminate errors in a timely manner – Monitor with plan

 With the increasing networking of companies, systems and applications, companies and their IT are facing major challenges.
 Even if you approach the topic of monitoring very conscientiously, reputational damage and loss of revenue quickly arise swells beyond the original incident.
-To pour some salt on the wound, failures and errors can result in a loss of customers.
-This means that a single, unplanned application error can cost your business thousands of euros, but also the loss of future potential revenue or revenue.
+In order to sprinkle some salt on the wound, there is a loss of customers in the event of failures and errors.
+This means that a single, unplanned application failure can not only cost your business thousands of dollars, but also the loss of future potential sales or revenue.
 Customer loyalty is rapidly declining.
 How do you simplify yourself in a complex world?
 To reduce the potential impact of a fault, it is best to avoid it.
 Easier said than done?
 Not necessarily.
 Much also depends on how well you can detect, isolate and diagnose potential problems.

 Identify problems before they become critical – proactive and preventative